Kahndryl/IdclicMailspring/README.md

-# N1 Less Is More UI theme
+# ID-Clic Theme for Mailspring based on Less is More

-Less Is More UI theme for N1.
+ID-Clic Theme for Mailspring

-This theme is installed by default with N1 and can be activated by going to the _Themes_ section in the Settings view (`cmd-,`) and selecting it from the _UI Themes_ drop-down menu.
+This is theme is based on "Less is more" for Mailspring.